schlosrat/FlightPlan/README.md

 * [Must Have Mods Video](https://youtu.be/zaXk8t07KW4)

 ## Installation
-1. Download and extract SpaceWarp into your game folder.
+1. Download and extract BepInEx mod loader with SpaceWarp 1.0.1 or later (see link above) into your game folder and run the game, then close it.
+If you've done this before, you can skip this step.
 If you've installed the game via Steam, then this is probably here: *C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program 2*.
 If you complete this step correctly you'll have a **BepInEx** subfolder in that directory along with the following files (in addition to what was there before): **changelog.txt, doorstop_config.ini, winhttp.dll**
+1..
+Install Node Manager 0.5.2 or later (see link above).
+From the NodeManager-x.x.x.zip file copy the `BepInEx` folder on top of your game's install folder.
+If done correctly, you should have the following folder structure within your KSP2 game folder: `...\Kerbal Space Program 2\BepInEx\plugins\node_manager`.
 1. Download and extract this mod into the game folder.
-The mod's ZIP file contains a single BepInEx folder.
-You can drag that right onto your KSP2 folder to install the mod.
-If done correctly, you should have the following folder structure within your KSP2 game folder: *KSP2GameFolder*/**BepInEx/plugins/flight_plan**.
+From the FlightPlan-x.x.x.zip file copy the `BepInEx` folder on top of your game's install folder.
+If done correctly, you should have the following folder structure within your KSP2 game folder: ...\Kerbal Space Program 2\BepInEx\plugins\flight_plan.

 ## Features
 ### Display Current Target Selection